piyush8270/One-to-one-Private-Node-socket-application/README.md

 This project is Example of Angular and node websocket.

-It is a chat application project where group of people can chat with each other
+It is a chat application project where group of people can chat with each other in private

 Quick start
 ------------------------